The nature of ASASSN-24fw's occultation: modelling the event as dimming by optically thick rings around a sub-stellar companion: Data

 \subsection{Spectral Observations}

 We obtained a low resolution spectrum with Keck LRIS instrument \citep{oke1995, rockosi2010} on 29 October 2024.
-The resolution of the grating element was $\sim$ 1300 and the exposure time was 2700s.
+The resolution of the grating element was $\sim$ 1300 and the exposure time was 600s.
 We also obtained a second high resolution transmission spectrum using the HiRES instrument on 28 January 2025.
-The resolution of the grating element that was used was $\sim$ 25,000 and the exposure time was 600s.
+The resolution of the grating element that was used was $\sim$ 25,000 and the exposure time was 2700s.
 Both of these observations were conducted when the star was dimmed and were extracted using \texttt{Pypelt} \citep{prochaska2020}.
 The wavelengths were then calibrated using a combination of Th-Ar spectra and telluric absorption with the standard star observations using \texttt{xtellcor} \citep{vacca2003}.
-We also obtained a NIR low resolution spectrum (R$\simeq$ 3000) using the TripleSpec instrument \citep{herter2008} at the 5.1m Hale Telescope at Palomar Observatory on 21 December 2024.
-The spectrum was extracted using the IDL package \texttt{spextool} \citep{cushing2004}.
-The extracted spectra were also flux calibrated and corrected for telluric absorption in a similar way.
+We also obtained a single NIR low resolution spectrum (R$\simeq$ 3000) using the TripleSpec instrument \citep{herter2008} at the 5.1m Hale Telescope at Palomar Observatory on 21 December 2024.
+The exposure time was 120s and the spectrum was extracted using the IDL package \texttt{spextool} \citep{cushing2004}.
+The extracted spectrum was also flux calibrated and corrected for telluric absorption in a similar way.
+We recently obtained two post-dimming optical spectra of ASASSN-24fw on 13 October 2025 using the MIKE spectrograph on Magellan Telescope.
+The exposure time of each spectrum was 600s with a effective resolution of 57,000 and they were reduced using Daniel Kelson’s pipeline available at the Carnegie Observatories Software Repository\footnote{http://code.obs.carnegiescience.edu/}.
+This was taken to compare the during-dimming and out-of dimming nature of the star.
+We show this raw stacked spectrum in Figure (\ref{appendixfig:a}) of Appendix (\ref{appendix:a}).